 Socket.IO is an open-source realtime library that enables low-latency, bi-directional communication between web clients and servers.
 Built on top of the WebSocket protocol, Socket.IO provides additional capabilities compared to raw WebSockets:

 Fallback to HTTP long polling for environments where WebSockets aren’t supported (e.g., older browsers and some corporate networks with proxy servers).

 Broadcasting to all clients, or a subset of clients via rooms.

 Acknowledgments (via callbacks).

 Integrations with various solutions for horizontal scaling: Redis, MongoDB, Postgres, AMQP / RabbitMQ, so you can choose the one that best suits your needs.
-Note that you have to use one of these when you scale beyond a single Socket.IO server, to pass events between nodes, and ensure that events are properly routed to all clients.
+Note that you must use one of these when you scale beyond a single Socket.IO server, to pass events between nodes, and ensure that events are properly routed to all clients.

 Socket.IO is designed to work in a single region, rather than a multi-region architecture.
 This can lead to issues such as increased latency (if your users are in different regions), and even system downtime - what happens if the datacenter where you have your Socket.IO servers goes through an outage?

 In this section, we’ll look at the conceptual differences between Firebase and Socket.IO, and compare their feature and capabilities.
 We’ll also cover Firebase and Socket.IO use cases, including scenarios when you can use Firebase and Socket.IO together.